Pluteus cervinus Fawn Pluteus Shipley Country Park,

 to the naked eye and so this is one of three photographs.
 Same

 as previous photograph but showing maturity.
-Awaiting identification
+Not identified

 Xylaria carpophila or hypoxylon Attenborough Nature